ProcessDryLab-master-project/Miner/README.md

 Delete the "build" and "dist" folders, and delete the ".spec" file that were created in the folder for your python algorithm, so the only new file is the new .exe file that you moved out.

 Add a reference to this new .exe in "config.json" along with your other miners.
 The config object should largely be able to be copied from the original, however, it should have a new ID and the "MinerPath" and "MinerFile" keys should reference the new folder and .exe file name.

-## Creating a python virtual environment
-Consider reading the following: https://python.land/virtual-environments/virtualenv Create and/or navigate to the folder where you python miner is/should be located.
-If we use MinerAlpha.py as an example, navigate to
-### `cd ./MinerWrapper/Miners/MinerAlphaPy`

-Create the virtual environment with the following command.
-Note that "env" is the name of the virtual environment and will create a folder called "env"
-### `python -m venv env`
-#### Activate the virtual environment.
-On Windows with cmd.exe, the command is:
-### `env\Scripts\activate.bat`

-On Windows with PowerShell (usually default in vscode terminal), the command is:
-### `env\Scripts\Activate.ps1`

-On Linux/Mac the command is:
-### `source myvenv/bin/activate`

-## Working around the Wrapper.
-Start the minerwrapper and navigate to /swagger for the API documentation.
-Be sure to implement all endpoints, as this will allow your miner to enter the system.
-### Required Endpoints

-### Required Requests